 Years later while working at a homeless shelter in Prince Albert i noticed that the lysol has been replaced with mouthwash, lysterine.

 This is dave, he came into the shelter late one night, dropped off by social services.
 He was seventy, he was scared, he was shaking.
 I smiled at him and told him not to worry, l told him things would be okay.

 I gave him an empty room and wished him a good sleep.
-A couple of months later dave gave me this poem he had wrote.
+A couple of months later Dave gave me this poem.

 I wandered Lonely as a cloud

 That floats on high over hill and dale

 When all at once l saw a host